mdhardenburgh/csuChicPresentationSpring2021/README.md

 - Qt supports multiple processor architectures from 32-bit ARM microcontrollers up to x86 Intel and AMD destop PCs.

-# Hardware Technology Used
-I have chosen the Nvidia Jetson Nano for this demonstration for 3 reasons:
-    1. The Jetson Nano, like the Raspberry Pi is ARM64 based and many companies are switch to ARM based systems for embedded applications and even scaling up to high performance computing.
-    2. The Jetson Nano is different enough from a Raspberry Pi to give students exposure to other embedded systems, but similar enough that existing knowledge on the Raspberry Pi system can be transfered over.
-Additionally both systems run a version of linux (Jetson Nano runs Ubuntu and the Raspberry Pi can run Ubuntu or Raspian) and any learned linux knowledge can be transfered over as well.
-    3. The Jetson Nano is targeted as an embedded AI, computer vision, and high performance computing platform.

 # Demonstration
 I will be demonstrating a "Smart Coffee Machine" as an example project.
 In the past for the CSCI 430 Software Engineering class there have been a few hardware